gabeklein/expressive-mvc/README.md

 ### ... and that does work?

-Yep.
-The component updates when any of the declared values change. 👍
+Yep!
+The component updates when any of the declared values change.

+> And John Doe seems pretty mollified by this new development.

 <br/>

 ## So what's going on here?

-In a nutshell, `useStateful` grafts ✨*live-state* ✨ onto your initial state and returns that to your component through the hook engine.
+In a nutshell, `useStateful` grafts ✨*live-state* ✨ onto your initial state and returns it to your component through the hook.

-### But what do we mean by ✌️live state ✌️?
+### What do we mean by ✌️live state ✌️?

-Basically it is a new object, inheriting (via prototype) from the one you passed into `useStateful`, with all of its "live values" (enumerable, non-methods) covered over with `setter` & `getter` pairs.
+Basically it is a new object, inheriting (via prototype) from the one you passed into `useStateful`, with all of its "live values" (enumerable, non-methods) covered over by `setter` & `getter` pairs.
 It uses the given state object to set initial values and to know what setters are needed for tracking.
 The hook will then watch for updates to those values, compare them, and if they're different... trigger a render! 🐰🎩

 > The hook's function argument, its "*constructor*", will ***only run at mount***, and the returned object will then be bootstrapped into the live state object.